StevenTammen/StevenTammen.github.io/pages/deontology.md

 ### Proposition 1

 See [argument 1 on this page](https://steventammen.com/life-purpose/#argument-1-absolute-morality-exists).
-Implicit in this proposition are the existence of two categories called "right" and "wrong," which are central to the rest of the argument.
+Implicit in this proposition are the existence of two categories called "right" and "wrong," which are central to the next two propositions.

 ### Proposition 2